hadeerismail86/House-Rent-prediction/README.md

 Renting, also known as hiring or letting, is an agreement where a payment is made for the temporary use of a good, service, or property owned by another.
 A gross lease is when the tenant pays a flat rental amount and the landlord pays for all property charges regularly incurred by the ownership.
 Renting can be an example of the sharing economy.
+The aim of the project is to build a machine learning model to predict the rent price of homes based on different explanatory varables describing aspects of residential houses